Independent review process

 Advertisers, complainants or broadcasters contemplating a request for review should study the relevant terms of reference carefully, ensure that they are signed by the appropriate person and submitted in time and in writing to:

-Independent Reviewer of ASA Adjudications
+The Independent Reviewer of the Rulings of the ASA Council

 7th Floor North